 Pioneer species or peregrine species?

-In many of the tropical areas that have fallen victim to slash and burn agriculture, or other means of deforestation, bamboo can act as a resilient pioneer species.
+In many of the tropical areas that have fallen victim to slash-and-burn agriculture, or other means of deforestation, bamboo can act as a resilient pioneer species.
 In other words, where vegetation is barren and soil is depleted, bamboo can enter, survive and gain a foothold.

 While other species might struggle, the bamboo establishes itself and in turn makes the land more hospitable for other vegetation.
 Bamboo has a tenacious root system that is excellent for erosion control.
 In this way, bamboo stabilizes the soil and gives other native species time to germinate and get established rather than washing away in the next heavy rain.
 Also, as bamboo grows tall and fast, it’s able to provide considerable shade.
 This makes a more welcome habitat for young startups, and speeds up the overall recovery.